Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

 What is UNHCR doing to help?

-In early 2016, with Syria's war heading into its sixth year and with no end to the fighting in sight, we joined forces with other United Nations humanitarian and development agencies to appeal for USD 7.73 billion in vital new funding to help 22.5 million people in Syria and across the region.
+In early 2017, with Syria's war heading into its seventh year and with no end to the fighting in sight, we joined forces with other United Nations humanitarian and development agencies to appeal for US$8 billion in vital new funding to help millions of people in Syria and across the region.

-The first aspect of the appeal is the Regional Refugee and Resilience Plan (3RP), led by UNHCR, which calls for USD 4.55 billion to support 4.8 million refugees in neighbouring countries and four million in the communities hosting them.
-The second aspect is the 2016 Syria Humanitarian Response Plan which seeks nearly USD 3.2 billion to provide humanitarian support and protection to 13.5 million people inside Syria.
+The first aspect of the appeal is the Regional Refugee and Resilience Plan (3RP) for 2018-2019.
+Led by UNHCR, it calls for US$4.4 billion to support over 5 million refugees in neighbouring countries and some four million people in the communities hosting them.
+The second aspect is the 2017 Syria Humanitarian Response Plan, which seeks nearly US$3.2 billion to provide humanitarian support and protection to 13.5 million people inside Syria.

 "Syria is the biggest humanitarian and refugee crisis of our time, a continuing cause of suffering for millions which should be garnering a groundswell of support around the world."